-We are fortunate to live in a diverse world, and are luckier to be sharing it various species of animals and plants, many of which are beneficial to our survival.
+We are fortunate to live in a diverse world and are luckier to be sharing it with various species of animals and plants, many of which are beneficial to our survival.
 There are, however, some species that interfere with human activities and property.
-Still, the number of pests that negatively affect human lives make up less than one percent of the total population of animal and insect species.
+Still, the number of pests that negatively affect human lives makes up less than one percent of animal and insect species’ total population.

 More than Just a Nuisance

-Every year, rats and other rodent species consume about ten percent of the food supply of the entire world.
+Every year, rats and other rodent species consume about ten percent of the entire world’s food supply.
 Aside from eating through your food supply, these pesky critters also contaminate the world’s food source with their urine and fecal waste.
-Fortunately, pest control has been invented, allowing people to ward off some of the damage rats and its relatives bring.
+Fortunately, pest control has been invented, allowing people to ward off some of the damage rats and their relatives bring.
 Without pest control, the world would be losing half of its food reserves to these four-legged pillagers year in and year out.

 Food Poisoning and Contamination

-In 2010, the United States Centers for Disease Control and Prevention (CDC) reported that food poisoning causes about 3,000 deaths, 128,000 hospitalization cases and 48 million every year in the United States alone.
+In 2010, the United States Centers for Disease Control and Prevention (CDC) reported that food poisoning causes about 3,000 deaths, 128,000 hospitalization cases, and 48 million annually in the United States alone.

 Everyone involved in the food manufacturing industry, as well as consumers themselves, are not at all unfamiliar with food contamination scenarios that have caused various illnesses and even deaths, forcing food manufacturers to recall their products from grocery, supermarket and store shelves.